FormidableLabs/react-native-zephyr/docs/styling-methods.md

 export const { styles, useStyles, makeStyledComponent, styled } = createStyleBuilder();
 ```

-## The `styles` function
+## The `styles` method

-The `styles` function is the heart of Zephyr, and transforms a list of style classes into a React Native style object.
+The `styles` method is the heart of Zephyr, and transforms a list of style classes into a React Native style object.
 Its signature is:

 ```ts
 styles: (...classes: ClassNameArg[]) => Record<string, any>